podium-lib/podium-lib.github.io/docs/api/podlet.md

 Sets whether the method should prefix the return value with the value for `pathname` set in the constructor.

-Return the full pathname (`/foo/assets/main.css`) to the CSS assets:
+Returns the full pathname (`/foo/assets/main.css`) to the CSS assets:

 ```js
 const podlet = new Podlet({